patrick-llgc/Learning-Deep-Learning/paper_notes/world_dreamer.md

 #### Overall impression
 The model takes in a variety of modalities such as image/video, text, actions, and generate videos conditioned on these multimodal prompts.

 World models hold great promise for learning motion and physics in the genral world, essential for coherent and reasonable video generation.
+It draws strong aspiration from [VideoPoet](video_poet.md) and adds action condition on top of it, making VideoPoet a world model.

 [WorldDreamer](world_dreamer.md) seems to be the extension of [DriveDreamer](drive_dreamer.md).
 Yet disappointingly [WorldDreamer](world_dreamer.md) seems unfinished and rushed to release on Arxiv, without much comparison with contemporary work.
 The paper is also heavily inspired by MaskGIT, especially the masked token prediction and parallel decoding.